gdrosos/iac-bug-study-artifact/README.md

 # Reusability Guide

-The purpose of this guide is to provide insights on how the artifact can be reused and adapted for different contexts, particularly for other Infrastructure as Code (IaC) ecosystems or even ecosystems beyond IaC.
+The purpose of this guide is to provide insights into how the artifact can be reused and adapted for different contexts, particularly for other Infrastructure as Code (IaC) ecosystems or even ecosystems beyond IaC.
 Below, we outline the core components of the artifact that can be evaluated for reusability and provide instructions on adapting the artifact to new inputs or use cases.